matimortari/nextjs-boilerplate/README.md

 ## 🧪 Testing & Coverage

-- Run the following command to run unit & integration tests with **Vitest**:
+- Run the following command to run unit and integration tests with **Vitest**:

   ```bash
   npm run test